Introduction

 This page describes how to install and use an R package for carrying out quantitative fitness analysis (QFA) of the growth of microbial cultures arrayed on a solid agar surface.
 A more detailed description of QFA and the motivation for carrying out these experiments and subsequent analysis can be found on the QFA website.

-Short installation instructions for users interested in using the data visualisation tools in the package can be found on the visualisation tool webpages.
+Instructions for users specifically interested in using the data visualisation tools in the package can be found on the visualisation tool webpages.

 install.packages("qfa", repos="http://R-Forge.R-project.org")